joebew42/ex_chat/README.md

 ### DOING

-- think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)

 ### TODO

+- handle the case when we try to send a message to an unexisting chat room
+- there seems that we have some flacky tests for "other clients" scenarios
+- rename `chatroom_websocket_handler.ex` in `chat_rooms_websocket_handler.ex`
 - maybe `ExChat.Web.Router` is not a good name for the web sockets delivery mechanism (maybe `Web.WebSocket`)
 - handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
 - promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`